7 Days in May — Baseball Betting (Part 1)

 I need money.

-I need to make money, but until the 2016 World Series of Poker comes around, a regular gig of mine which will keep me stoked for at least a couple of months, I’m an independent contractor.
+I need to make money, but until the 2016 World Series of Poker comes around, a regular gig of mine that will keep me stoked for at least a couple of months, I’m an independent contractor.
 In other words, I’m a freelancer.
 Oh fuck it — I’m unemployed.

 When I first moved out to Las Vegas, which was right after 9/11 when an airliner smashed into the Pentagon right outside my 9th-story condo, a harrowing experience which for many of us who lived through that period was a moment of epiphany, I always fancied playing poker and betting on sports full-time to make a living.
 After you stop laughing and manage to catch your breath, you have to understand my goals were quite modest.
 I had no illusions.
 Yes, I had issues.
 But not illusions.
 I’ve seen too many gamblers die broke to think what’s beyond the looking glass doesn’t apply to me.